 - You have a low-risk pet and a tight budget, and a cheaper annual-deductible plan — with a payout cap you can live with — makes more sense.

-- You want wellness or exam-fee coverage: Trupanion offers neither, and there's no multi-pet discount.
+- You want wellness or exam-fee coverage: the direct product reviewed offers neither and has no multi-pet discount; partner/channel products can differ.

 - You're on a fixed income and worried a cohort rate hike could price you out in a few years — a real risk for pets enrolled later in life.